 “I like running” "I get friends and give them my big smile”

 “Running around makes me happy” "You get stronger” "Playing games”

 We are looking for donations of the following items to launch our new play project:

-⭐️ suitcases of any size or type
+⭐️ spoons of any variety

 Donations can be brought to school.

 The Year 1 children enjoying the launch of our new playtime project.

 “I enjoyed the sand and water — you can use tools, and it's fun!”

 “I liked playing with the suitcase and the fabric, I pretended I went to Mexico”

 “I enjoyed playing in the sand and in the water I was swimming it around to make waves.”